Jeff Jarvis: Politics

 Jarvis describes himself as a "liberal: a centrist leaning left."
 A Democrat, Jarvis initially supported Hillary Rodham Clinton in the 2008 primaries and then supported Barack Obama.
 He voted for Obama in 2008 and 2012, but criticized some of Obama's policies, particularly with respect to surveillance and transparency.

 Jarvis also describes himself as "a post-9/11 hawk."

 Personal life

 In 2009, Jarvis was diagnosed with prostate cancer via a PSA test; he underwent a successful treatment.
-Jarvis has a wife named Tammy, whose last name is unknown.
+Jarvis and his wife, Tammy, have two children.

 Twitter parody

 Jarvis is the subject of a popular Twitter parody account, @ProfJeffJarvis, curated by Rurik Bradbury.
 The parody account has been enthusiastically received among many in media circles with over 30,000 followers.

 "I chose Jarvis because he epitomizes a certain type of 'thinkfluencer,' " Bradbury explains, "someone with an online influence massively greater than the thoughtfulness of his positions.
 It's all style and rhetorical flourishes which don't stand up to scrutiny—but do grab attention."
 Jarvis is not a fan of @ProfJeffJarvis, calling Bradbury, "my minor tormentor, my idiot imposter, my personal troll."
 He reached out to a Twitter executive to complain, but declined to pursue further action.